 When we rate pension funds, we apply a methodology that was first developed in 1997 and has been continuously refined ever since.
 We focus on four main criteria: investments, member services, fees and organisational strengths.

 We determine a score for each of the main criteria and then weight these to provide an overall rating for the fund.
-Chart 1 show the main criteria and the weights we assign to them.

 In the following sections we look at each of the main criteria in turn, starting with the most important, and explain the sub-criteria we assess.

-Investments are obviously important and account for 40% of our overall rating for pension members.
+Investments are obviously important and account for 45% of our overall rating for pension members.
 When we rate a fund's investments, we do not focus on past returns.
 Rather, we focus on assessing the quality of the fund's investment governance, its in-house investment team, its external asset consultant (particularly for research), and the structure of its investment portfolios.
 If it does these things well, it is likely to have strong, long-term performance.

 While investments carry the highest weighting in our ratings process, we believe member services are also vitally important for pension members.
-For that reason they account for 25% of our overall weighting.
+For that reason they account for 30% of our overall weighting.